Mossberg 940 Pro Waterfowl Review | Tested vs. 930

 The 940 Pro Waterfowl Has:

-If you watch the video down below I go into more detail showing most of the 940 Pro features side-by-side with the 930.
 My favorite feature on the 940 Pro is the difference in the fore-end stock compared to the 930.
 It is just tighter, more streamlined, easier to grab and use.
 I’ve long felt that the 930 front stock was too bulky.
-The 940 Pro fixes this perfectly.
+The 940 Pro fixes this well.
 It is the ideal size and feels good in the hand.

 Initially I was not a fan of the new front sight that 940 Pro comes with, I didn’t like the color or the shape.
 But it grew on me during the testing.
 Now I find I actually prefer it because I think it helps me aim more precisely for certain shots.